notlikki/shadowfox/task_1.md

 - Well-documented and has a large user community.
 - Plots can be saved in many formats like PNG, PDF, SVG, etc.

-**Weaknesses:**

-- Requires more lines of code even for basic plots.
-- Default plots look plain and need extra styling to look good.
-- Can be confusing for beginners due to the many options available.
-- Statistical plots are not built-in and need to be built manually.

----

 ### Seaborn